 A: Cinnamon sticks can be broken into pieces and then ground in an electric grinder or mortar and pestle.
 It can sometimes be difficult to get an even grind, and you may want to sift the ground cinnamon through a fine screen to remove any oversized pieces.

 Nutmeg is more challenging, however.
 The only grinders that work for nutmeg are microplanes or specially-designed nutmeg spice mills.

-Q: Can I use my electric coffee grinder as a spice grinder?
+Q: Can you use an electric coffee grinder as a spice grinder?

 A: No, you should buy a seperate grinder for spices and save your coffee grinder for coffee beans.
 Even with the best cleaning methods, a coffee grinder is going to pass on the aroma (and taste) of coffee to your ground spices.
 The spices can also leave behind traces of oils that could make your coffee taste strange.
 It is better to have separate appliances for grinding coffee and spices.

-Q: What is the best way to clean my spice grinder?
+Q: What is the best way to clean a grinder?

-A: Check with the manufacturer of your spice grinder for their cleaning recommendations.
+A: It is best to contact the manufacturer of your spice grinder for their best cleaning recommendations.
 Many times you can simply wipe a grinder out with a pastry brush and a moist towel.
 Grinders that have removable bowls can be detached and washed in soap and water, or in the dishwasher.
 Mortar and pestles and microplanes can often be rinsed clean.

 Another common way to clean a spice grinder is to use a couple of tablespoons of white rice.
 Place it in the grinder and reduce it to a powder.
 Brush the powder out, wipe with a cloth and you’re done.
 This works especially well for electric grinders and mortar and pestles when you need to use them immediately.